-Figure 5.
-Percent of students enrolled in distance education courses, by amount of distance education and student level: Fall 2019

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2020, Fall Enrollment component.

 Figure 6.
+Percent of students enrolled in distance education courses, by amount of distance education and student level: 2019-20

+NOTE: N is the number of institutions in the comparison group SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2020, 12-month Enrollment component.

-Number of degrees awarded, by level: 2018-19
+Figure 7.
+Number of degrees awarded, by level: 2019-20

 NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2019, Completions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2020, Completions component.

-Figure 7.
-Tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: Academic years 2016-17 to 2019-20
+Figure 8.
+Tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: Academic years 2017-18 to 2020-21